RichardMiruka/Farmer-to-Consumer-App/README.md

 - User registration and login with JWT authentication
 - Farmers can list their products with images
 - Consumers can browse and place orders for products
-- Payment Processing using Tingg Checkout V3 API
+- Payment Processing using Mpesa Express API
 - Data pagination for product listings
 - Swagger API documentation
 - Multi-user authentication with role-based access